Learning Photography with the Professionals – Expedition to Jordan

 1. Take the journey!
 The photography expedition to Jordan was worth every penny, even for a beginner.
 It was chock full of great photography, incredible sights, awesome experiences, endearing people, and delicious food.

 2. Start learning by taking a basic course in digital photography.
-Community colleges provide a great online resources.
+Community colleges provide a great online resource.

 3. There’s an inexhaustible amount of YouTube videos about DSLR and mirrorless cameras and lenses.
 They guide you in determining your equipment needs for all kinds of photography, portrait, landscape, astrophotography, etc.